chrisppa/Chrisppa/README.md

 ### :man_technologist: About Me :
 I am a Computer Science graduate student at Makerere University <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Uganda.
-- :telescope: I’m working as a Software Developer and contributing to frontend and backend for building web applications using react, mobile applications and am also doing robotics.
+- :telescope: I'm working as a Software Developer and contributing to frontend and backend for building web applications using react, mobile applications and am also doing robotics.

 - :seedling: Exploring Technical Content Writing.